 And we’ve established that the regulatory environment for American businesses isn’t ridiculous, and is likely the right mix to keep us from dancing the Charleston like it’s 1929.
 Not to mention it’s the only thing keeping you in the category of potential entrepreneur…without regulations, you’d be toast before you set foot in the kitchen.

 And, we’ve established that our corporate taxes, while objectively high versus the rest of the industrialized world, are offset by a ridiculous amount of deductions, loopholes, pass-throughs, and accounting tricks.
 There are many, many ways to wind up paying significantly less than your “on paper” rate would indicate, and most successful companies navigate these waters with considerable skill.

 There are some “conservative” folks out there who would have you believe that the only thing keeping them from being wildly successful entrepreneurs is regulations and the tax code.

-Not only does this argument fail on the merits, it’s also a giant cop-out.
+Not only does this argument fail on the merits, but it’s also a giant cop-out.

 I personally know numerous millionaire entrepreneurs.
 None of them have a time machine, most of them started relatively small, and all of them live and work in the United States of America.

 That means each of them became successful doing what they wanted to do, in spite of (or thanks to) the regulatory scheme of our country, and in spite of (or thanks to) the tax code of our country.
 They wanted something, they went after it, they got a little lucky, and they wound up leveraging their hard work and talent into something great.